m00nlitcat/blog.myget.org/_posts/2017-12-13-myget-2017-2-release-notes.markdown

 author: "Xavier Decoster"
 ---

 We are happy to announce MyGet 2017.2 was released on December 13, 2017!
-Full release notes are [availble from our docs](http://docs.myget.org/docs/release-notes/myget-2017.2).
+Full release notes are [available from our docs](http://docs.myget.org/docs/release-notes/myget-2017.2).

 ## Highlights